 Film by Lasrever (Sci-Fi and Short) Writer / Director / Editor Welcome to a brave new world where a multinational telecommunications conglomerate has developed an online 3D cyberspace with an advanced optical interface, allowing the user to see and interact with a virtual reality.

 Film by The Underground (Documentary and Short) Co-Director / Editor The recent election of Bolivia's first indigenous president has provoked rich landowners to secede from the central government.

 Film by The Underground (Documentary and Short) Co-Director / Editor An elderly veteran of the civil rights movement who marched with Martin Luther King, details her experience with racial segregation as a youth in the midst of the historical election of the first African American president.

 Nicaragua: A Dying Generation

-Film (Documentary and Short) Producer In 2006, Nicaragua banned all forms of abortion including therapeutic abortions, which are operations to save the mother's life, after a furious campaign by the Catholic Church.
+Film by The Underground (Documentary and Short) Producer / Editor In 2006, Nicaragua banned all forms of abortion including therapeutic abortions, which are operations to save the mother's life, after a furious campaign by the Catholic Church.
 The new law also established jail sentences of 6 to 30 years for women who terminate their pregnancies and doctors who perform the procedure.
 As a result, the deaths of women who have had "back alley abortions" have skyrocketed infuriating human and women's rights groups all over the world.
 It is somewhat ironic that Nicaragua's leftist government approved the law.
 However, this was largely due to their attempts to appease the powerful Catholic Church in exchange for the church's support for their anti-poverty measures.
 The Underground went to Nicaragua in 2008 to film interviews with the families of the victims, human rights groups, representatives of the Catholic Church, and government officials - this short documentary is the result.
 Since then this film has been used by several human rights groups as ...
 Written by Matt Weinglass

 Freaks Like Us